-With offices in San Francisco and San Jose, SPUR brings people together to address the major urban and regional issues of our day.
+With offices in San Francisco and San Jose, SPUR brings people together from across the political spectrum to develop solutions to our most pressing urban policy problems.
 Our work spans eight program areas: Community Planning, Disaster Planning, Economic Development, Good Government, Housing, Regional Planning, Sustainable Development and Transportation.
 We are recognized as a leading civic planning organization and respected for our independent and holistic approach to urban issues.

 A Century of Civic Involvement

 Our organization began in San Francisco in 1910, when a group of city leaders came together to improve the quality of housing after the 1906 earthquake and fire.
 Known then as the San Francisco Housing Association, the group wrote a hard-hitting report that resulted in the State Tenement House Act of 1911.
 SFHA advocated for public housing through the 1930s.
 In 1942 it merged with Telesis, a group of young planners and architects, and expanded its focus to take on regional growth planning, transportation and economic revitalization.